 Continuing International Students

-- Your Physical Presence in the U.S.: To enroll in on-campus (OC), hybrid (HB), or hyFlex (HF) classes, you must be present in the United States by September 3rd (Census Day) and enroll full-time (12 credit hours for undergraduates and 9 credit hours for graduate students).
+- Your Physical Presence in the U.S.: To enroll in on-campus (OC), hybrid (HB), or hyFlex (HF) classes, you must be present in the United Statesno later than February 2 (Census Day) and enroll full-time (12 credit hours for undergraduates and 9 credit hours for graduate students).
 You can read about the various types of course offerings here.

-- Online & Remote Course Enrollment: SEVP has extended the March temporary provisions of online enrollment for F-1 students in the U.S. for the Fall 2020 semester.
+- Online & Remote Course Enrollment: SEVP extended the March temporary provisions of online enrollment for F-1 students in the U.S. for the Fall 2020 and Spring 2021 semesters.
 This means that F-1 international students can engage in remote coursework and remain in the U.S. while maintaining their visa status.
-If you cannot enter for Fall 2020, then you may be able to enroll remotely from your home country depending on your academic department’s approval and course availability.
-A student who enrolls full-time from outside of the U.S. will maintain an “Active” SEVIS record.
+Students who cannot enter the U.S. for the Spring 2021 semester may be able to enroll remotely from their home country depending on your academic department’s approval and course availability and if enrolled full-time, may be able to maintain an “Active” SEVIS record.

 - Your F-1 Visa: Your F-1 visa does not need to be renewed unless you are outside of the U.S. and the F-1 visa is expired.
 Students who have an expired F-1 visa and are currently in the U.S. are not required to renew their visa unless they depart the U.S. and need to reenter.

 - Travel: Travel restrictions around the world are changing daily due to the COVID-19 pandemic.
 The Division of Global Engagement strongly discourages students who are inside the U.S. from traveling internationally due to the risk of being unable to reenter the country.
 SEVP policies may limit the ability of students who are outside the U.S. from continuing in their degree program.
-If there is an emergency that requires that you travel outside the U.S., please complete our travel authorization request before your travel and review our policies for travel authorizations (below).
+If there is an emergency that requires that you travel outside the U.S., please review the information here and complete our travel authorization request at least 8 business days before you travel.

 - Students on OPT & STEM OPT: There is no substantive change for students on OPT.
 You are still subject to the 90 days of allowable unemployment and/or the 150 days of allowable unemployment for STEM OPT students.